junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The news flash on TV catches their attention before the fluttering air in the room does -- though they practically happen at the same time.

 One second the reporter was standing in the Scotland high ground, showing a burst of purple-cloud explosion behind her, the next, the image is cut to a new breaking news from New York.
-The Metropolitan Museum of Art (MET) reports their current exposition of volcanic exhibition have to stop, because the local government of Pompeii, Italy protests that the local people want their households back.
-In fact, their local government has made a long series of protests and announcements just as the reporters going to the site, as if the people are just waking up from a collective dream.
-The archeologists in the city report that they are very confused as to why they were even there, since the city is vigorous with life, with no visible buried fossil under volcanic lava as they previously seem to remember.
+The Metropolitan Museum of Art (MET) reports their current exposition of volcanic exhibits has to stop, because the local government of Pompeii, Italy protests that the local people want their households back.
+In fact, their local government has made a long series of protests and announcements just as the reporters are going to the site, as if the people are just waking up from a collective dream.
+The archeologists in the city report that they are very confused as to why they were even there, since the city is vigorous with life, with no visible buried fossil under volcanic lava as they previously seemed to remember.

 "That's our home!"
 A man speaks behind them, pointing at the TV screen.

 Dean and Sam turn around sharply.

-There, in the middle of the cabin, stand four people dressed like ancient Romans from vintage movies or shows, with long tunic and coat wrapping around their body and bare feet.
-The man standing in front of the group looks about middle age, with his wife and two adolescent-looking son and daughter stand behind him.
+There, in the middle of the cabin, stand four people dressed like ancient Romans from vintage movies or shows, with long tunics and coats wrapping around their bodies and bare feet.
+The man standing in front of the group looks about middle-aged, with his wife and adolescent-looking son and daughter standing behind him.

-With the accident with Rowena, Dean has a pretty good guess why they are here.
+With the accident with Rowena, Dean has a pretty good guess at why they are here.
 But he still takes another look around them, trying vainly to find their flight driver -- but unsurprisingly, the angel isn't anywhere in sight.
 Dean lets out another frustrated sigh.

 "Great, more history refugee," Dean mumbles, making sure it's quiet enough only Sam can hear him.